+205.59 Physical Education and Recreation

+205.59.7 Certificates

-205.59 Physical Education and Recreation 205.59 Physical Education and Recreation 205.59.7 Graduate Courses 205.59.7 Certificates Graduate courses can be found in §231, Course Listing, under the following headings: Physical Education and Sport (PEDS) Physical Education, Recreation and Leisure- Studies (PERLS) Recreation and Leisure Studies (RLS) [NEW] 205.59.7.1 The Post-Baccalaureate Certificate in Indigenous Sport and Recreation The Certificate in Indigenous Sport and Recreation is a Post-Baccalaureate Certificate offered in partnership between the Faculty of Native Studies and the Faculty of Physical Education and Recreation.
+205.59.7.1 The Post-Baccalaureate Certificate in Indigenous Sport and Recreation

+The Certificate in Indigenous Sport and Recreation is a Post-Baccalaureate Certificate offered in partnership between the Faculty of Native Studies and the Faculty of Physical Education and Recreation.
 The focus of this certificate is the health and well-being of Indigenous people through sport and recreation.
-The intended purpose is to serve a demonstrated need in the realm of community-based Indigenous sport and recreation, establish a deep understanding of the cultural context of Indigenous sport and recreation.
+The intended purpose is to serve a demonstrated need in the realm of community-based Indigenous sport and recreation, establish a deep understanding of the cultural context of Indigenous communities and populations and to enhance leadership in the growing field of Indigenous sport and recreation.
 The program will be delivered in a blended format.
-Specifically, the curriculum will consist of 3 courses valued at 3 credits each (9 credits total), plus participation at a mandatory, one-week, in- class (i.e. face to face) experiential learning experience.
+Specifically, the curriculum will consist of 3. courses valued at 3 credits each (9 credits total), plus participation at a mandatory, one-week, inclass (i.e. face to face) experiential learning experience.
 This 10-month certificate is designed around a cohort model so students will work together in this innovative, blended program that can be completed with minimal travel and little disruption to their work and family lives.
-The online portion of the program will use both synchronous and asynchronous teaching modalities to create interactive, dynamic, and supportive communities of learning whose members will become integral participants in this specific program researching Indigenous Peoples and Recreation best practices.
-Entrance Requirements The requirements for admission will include a
+The online portion of program will use both synchronous and asynchronous teaching modalities to create interactive, dynamic, and supportive communities of learning whose members will become integral participants in this specific program researching Indigenous Peoples Recreation best practices.